10 Endangered species of Primate in Vietnam

 Species: Nomascus gabriellae

-Frame khỉ 13 WANEE asia
+Frame khỉ 13 WANEE Go-WILD

 This langur species inhabits the southern region of Vietnam and the eastern region of Cambodia.
 It is closely related to the northern yellow-cheeked crested gibbon and can only be distinguished by their vocalizations.
 Deforestation, which leads to habitat loss, and the capture of young individuals for the pet trade are the main causes of population decline for this species.

-Frame map 14 WANEE asia
+Frame map 14 WANEE Go-WILD

 This species inhabits both evergreen forests and deciduous forests at elevations ranging from 100 to 2,287 meters above sea level.
 In Vietnam, they have been recorded in 15 conservation areas, including Bidoup Nui Ba National Park and Cat Tien National Park.